opsdroid/opsdroid/docs/extending/skills.md

 _Note: Not all connectors support all event types.
 To find out which events a connector will emit you can access the `.events` attribute of a connector._

 The base `Event` class has the following attributes.
 Also depending on the matcher it may have parser specific properties too.
-See the [matchers documentation](../tutorials/introduction.md#matchers-available) for more details.
+See the [matchers documentation](tutorials/introduction.md#matchers-available) for more details.

 * `user`: A _string_ containing the username of the user who wrote the message.

 * `target`: A _string_ normally containing the name of the room or chat channel the message was sent in.

-* `connector`: A pointer to the opsdroid _connector object_ which receieved the message.
+* `connector`: A pointer to the opsdroid _connector object_ which received the message.

 * `raw_event`: The raw event received by the connector (may be `None`).